<img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

 With hundreds of thousands of manufacturing consultancies to choose from globally, it can be difficult to distinguish whether a consultant can truly deliver on their promises to make your factory more productive and efficient.
 Based on our own experience as consultants, these are a few things you should look out for.

-1. Expert Knowledge in Manufacturing Process Consulting
+1. Expert Knowledge in Your Manufacturing Process

 While the general principles for good manufacturing are the same regardless of the product, the exact needs of every factory are different.
 There is no one-size-fits-all solution to improve manufacturing outcomes.
-Take, for example, automation.
+For example, automation.
 Many clients come to us wanting to implement an automation program.
 However, if the current processes in a factory are poorly managed and produce considerable waste, adding automation only automates the waste.

-In addition to your set KPIs for your manufacturing operations, more performance indicators should be advised by manufacturing consultants based on core manufacturing.
-Successful manufacturing is accomplished by focusing on these 5 core manufacturing aspects: quality, cost, delivery, safety, and morale.
-Any solutions that do not improve outcomes in most or all of these things are not useful results for a manufacturing firm.
+In addition to the KPIs you set for your manufacturing operations, more performance indicators should be advised by manufacturing consultants based on core manufacturing.
+Focus on the following 5 core manufacturing aspects for successful manufacturing:

 4. Creates Manufacturing Environments That Facilitate Steady and Constant Growth